 Photo source: geograph.org.uk

 Footpaths have a fascinating way of reminding us who we are.
 So many have come before us and walked the same paths.
 Their footfall created the physicality of those natural footpaths, the trails we walk.
-I know this is a stereotyped metaphor - walking the paths of our predecessors and ancients.
-This brief note anyway does not mean to have any such philosophical gravitas.
+I know this is a stereotyped metaphor – walking the paths of our predecessors and ancients.
+This brief note, anyway, does not mean to have any such philosophical gravitas.
 This is just about the footpaths.

-The cobwebs made overnight catch the dew of the morning, they shine in the beam of light coming through trees, the Komorebi, the Japanese call that light.
+The cobwebs made overnight catch the dew of the morning; they shine in the beam of light coming through trees, the Komorebi, the Japanese call that light.
 The morning strollers, if they are not careful, will have their faces wrapped by the fine strands of the cobwebs, imparting a sensation that a serial killer has suddenly wrapped a thin cellophane sheet around their face.
-A single strand so fine sticks to your face and it is not easy to tear away when there are many of them woven into a delicate web.
-Better be alert for them and ward off beforehand to clear the path.
+A single strand so fine sticks to your face, and it is not easy to tear it away when there are many of them woven into a delicate web.
+Better be alert for them and ward them off beforehand to clear the path.

 Some footpaths are closely connected to generational memories.
 In a rural setting, they have associations with each stage of an individual’s life.
 All the crucial journeys of an individual begin and end by walking them.
 For example, one's first walk to the school, the first journey for a job interview, and the first walk home with a special friend.

 My mother (who taught at the same school) and I would have to swim our way rather than walk to reach the main road.
 The water would reach my chest as I held the school bag above my head with both hands.
-Fighting the force of aggressive water flow, we would navigate, swaying and slipping the whole way.
+Fighting the forces of aggressive water flow, we would navigate, swaying and slipping the whole way.

 The floor of the heavily trodden footpaths gets as hard as a rock from the constantly stomping feet of walkers.
 The sky above it is often a narrow ribbon of blue tangled in the green canopy of neighbourhood trees.